jasgrewal/cancerscope/README.md

 Since SCOPE is an ensemble-based approach, it is possible to train additional models and include them in the ensemble that SCOPE uses (Instructions forthcoming).

+# The current PyPi release does not support Python 3.x due to issues with plotting library support.

 ## Installation
 Before installing **cancerscope**, you will need to install the correct version of the packages [lasagne](https://lasagne.readthedocs.io/en/latest/) and [theano](https://pypi.org/project/Theano/).
 `pip install --upgrade https://github.com/Theano/Theano/archive/master.zip`